Updated Jan 12, 2023

 |Goodman Air Conditioning & Heating||10-year parts limited warranty, lifetime compressor limited warranty, lifetime heat exchanger limited warranty, and 10-year unit replacement limited warranty (on select gas furnaces).||Within 60 days of the installation (or closing) date.||N/A||Available through AsureSM Extended Service Plans.|

-Registered limited warranty: 5 years up to lifetime, depending on the product.
+Registered limited warranty: 5 years up to a lifetime, depending on the product.

 Limited lifetime heat exchanger warranty.

-A manufacturer HVAC warranty only covers one system, and you have to register your product to get the full benefits.
-This means all your appliances will have different warranties from different providers.
-If this is the case, it can be difficult to keep track of what appliances are still under warranty and what the coverage includes.
+A manufacturer’s HVAC warranty only covers one system, and you have to register your product to get the full benefits.
+This means all your appliances will have different contracts from different providers.
+If this is the case, it can be challenging to track what appliances are still under warranty and what the coverage includes.

-With a home warranty, you’re dealing with just one contract that covers several systems and appliances throughout your home, including your HVAC system (if you select a plan with that level of coverage).
+With a home warranty, you’re dealing with just one contract covering several systems and appliances throughout your home, including your HVAC system (if you select a plan with that level of coverage).

 |Unit||Repair cost||Replacement cost|

-If your repair is from regular wear and tear and isn’t covered by the limited warranty, you can expect to pay these costs out of pocket.
+If your repair is from regular wear and tear and isn’t covered by the limited warranty, you can pay these costs out of pocket.

 The Total Plan covers your air conditioning and heating system, as well as these systems and appliances:*